market-ops/ex_uid2/README.md

 ### General flow
 1. A keyring is periocically updated by querying the `/v2/key/sharing` endpoint.
-2. The encrypted token envelope is fetched from the bid request
+2. The encrypted token envelope is fetched from the bid request.
+3. The token is base64 decoded.
-3. The envelope is parsed to extract the token version, the master key ID, the master IV and the master payload
+4. The envelope is parsed to extract the token version and other info necessary for decryption.
-4. The right key to decrypt the master payload is obtained by looking up the master key ID in the keyring.
+5. The master key ID parsed from the envelope is used to get the master key from the keyring.
-5. The master payload is decrypted using AES-256-CBC, the master key and the master IV.
+6. The master payload is decrypted.
-6. The decrypted master payload is parsed to extract the expiration timestamp, the site key ID, the identity IV and the identity payload.
+7. The decrypted master payload is parsed to extract the expiration timestamp and other info necessary to decrypt the identity
-7. The expiration timestamp is checked to ensure the token is still valid.
+8. The expiration timestamp is checked to ensure the token is still valid.
-8. The right key to decrypt the identity is obtained by looking up the site key ID in the keyring.
+9. The site key ID parsed from the master payload is used to get the site key from the keyring.
-9. The indentity payload is decrypted using AES-256-CBC, the site key and the identity IV.
+10. The indentity payload is decrypted.
-10. The decrypted identity payload is parsed to extract the site ID, the identity length, the identity binary and the established timestamp.

 ### `/v2/key/sharing` request
 While the `/v2/key/sharing` endpoint is undocumented, The workflow to query UID2's endpoints is documented, the [Encrypting Requests and Decrypting Responses](https://unifiedid.com/docs/getting-started/gs-encryption-decryption#encryption-and-decryption-code-examples) documentation seem to apply there.
 It is what this library is doing.

+### V2 tokens
+1. The token is base64 decoded using the standard mode to get the envelope.
+2. The envelope is parsed to extract the token version, the master key ID, the master IV and the master payload
+3. The master key ID parsed from the envelope is used to get the master key from the keyring.
+4. The master payload is decrypted using AES-256-CBC, the master key and the master IV.
+5. The decrypted master payload is parsed to extract the expiration timestamp, the site key ID, the site IV and the identity payload.
+6. The expiration timestamp is checked to ensure the token is still valid.
+7. The site key ID parsed from the master payload is used to get the site key from the keyring.
+8. The indentity payload is decrypted using AES-256-CBC, the site key and the site IV.
+9. The decrypted identity payload is parsed to extract the site ID, the user ID length, the user ID binary and the established timestamp.

-### Encrypted token envelope
+#### V2 Encrypted token envelope
 | Offset (bytes) | Size (bytes) | Description |
 | -------------- | ------------ | ----------- |
 | 0              | 1            | UID2 token version |